ArtPoon/slides/markdown/mimm4750g-L24-ethics.md

   * Researchers who benefit most from open access to data tend to be located in high-income countries.
 * The GISAID model encourages acknowledgement of originating labs (but is it enforced?).
 * [Frustration in the research community](https://twitter.com/jxtx/status/1240710221997256706) at lack of open access.
+  * Raw NGS data are available on NCBI SRA for only a small number of patient samples.

 ---